Northern Tier - June 2017

 We paddled across Splash Lake to our next portage.
 The next portage to Ensign Lake was even shorter than the first, and went without incident.
 On Ensign Lake, the sky was just lined with these fluffy cumulus clouds that seemed to go on forever, each consecutive cloud between slightly fainter than the one before it.
 Later, we ate lunch on an island on Ensign Lake.
 We ended up eating the last fresh food of the entire trip.
 On the island there happened to be a lot of crayfish swimming in the shallow water.
 They were brownish-red and about 4 inches long.
 Perhaps what was most peculiar was their unique way of swimming backwards, using their legs to propel themselves like you might do on a rowboat.

 Ensign Lake was incredibly long, and the next portage was particularly troublesome to find.
 The issue with orienteering on a lake is that it is incredibly hard to determine your position on the lake at a given time.
 From such a low viewpoint above the water, it is very difficult to determine whether something is an island or a shoreline.
 Bays and inlets are equally hard to pinpoint because the shoreline looks the exact same all around you.
 It’s possible to use mountains to determine position, but variable tree height can distort the shape of an already very flat topography, so flat that contour lines are spaced by 20 ft instead of the standard 40 ft.
 After some searching, we finally found our next portage to Ashigan Lake.
 We found a very nice campsite on the north shore of Ashigan Lake.
-It was at this point that my camera ran out of battery! (presumably because I asked my friend to take a picture and he took a video instead.)
+It was at this point that my camera ran out of battery! (presumably because I asked Richard to take a picture and he took a video instead.)

 another group on Ashigan Lake